danecollins/fitbit/README.md

     one day per minute to prevent triggering fitbit's rate limit.
 It goes slow but lets you download data for an unlimited range of dates.

-* db2csv.py
+* db2_csv.py
-  * usage: db2csv.pl filename.csv
+  * usage: db2csv.pl wide|long filename.csv
   * converts the database to a csv file named filename.csv
+  * if 'wide' is specified the file will be a table with date as first column followed by a column for each of the items in the cache.
+There will be one row per date.
+  * if 'long' is specified the file the file will contain 3 columns: date item\_name and item\_value with one row for each item (multiple rows will have same date)

 * dbfix.py
   * deletes days that have 0 steps (missing days)

-* db.json
+* data/<user>.json
-  * the database file
+  * the cache file for the user
-  * included database is to use as an example, you should delete this before downloading your own data

-* fbdb.py
+* fbcache.py
   * interface to the database

 * days.py <user>
   * lists the range of dates for which there is data in the database

+* db2_feather.py
+* usage: db2_feather.py wide|long filename
+* create a feather file - https://blog.rstudio.org/2016/03/29/feather/
+  which is compatible with both R and Pandas dataframes

 ### Analysis